 - Farsi (Persian)

-Interpretation services: We offer interpretation services at all of our more than 500 Elections Canada offices open during a general election, including our Vote On Campus offices.
-Our over-the-phone service covers more than 100 languages.
+Interpretation services: Interpretation services were offered at all of our more than 500 Elections Canada offices open during the federal election, including our Vote On Campus offices.
+Our over-the-phone service covered more than 100 languages.

 Community Relations Officer Program: Our Community Relations Officer Program has many goals, including:

 - Increasing election awareness

 - providing information on where, when and ways to register to vote;

 - explaining the importance of registering to vote; and

 - making voting as accessible as possible